• Features

 Implementation tactics:

-• Design shareable unboxing experiences with branded packaging, insert cards, and social media prompts
+• Design a share-worthy unboxing experience with branded packaging, insert cards, and clear social media prompts

-• Add “powered by [your brand]” elements to packaging or digital products for brand visibility — just like this premium packaging by Tomatier:
+• Add branding elements, such as “powered by [your brand]” on packaging or digital products to reinforce recognition, like this unique packaging by Tomatier:

 Image via Design & Paper

-• Create limited editions or collectibles that encourage repeat purchases and social sharing
+• Launch limited editions or collectible drops to spark urgency and drive repeat purchases and social media shares

-A streetwear brand’s Instagram-worthy packaging design yielded 2,300 organic social posts tagged with its brand hashtag.
-This reached 1.2 million users at zero customer acquisition cost.
+For example, a streetwear brand designed Instagram-worthy packaging that generated 2,300 tagged organic posts and reached 1.2 million users at zero CAC.

 How to calculate customer acquisition cost